-- created over twenty courses that make sense of children to the adults responsible for them.
+- created over twenty-five courses that make sense of children to the adults responsible for them.
 Some of these courses are being taught in universities and many of these courses are being translated into different languages.
 Through the Neufeld Institute, these courses are available through online technology to educators, helping professionals and parents throughout the world.

 Overview of speaking engagements

 - has addressed issues related to child development and well-being to numerous congresses and international events overseas, including Japan, Mexico, Israel, Sweden, Russia, Ukraine, Portugal, Germany, Austria, Switzerland, Belgium, Poland, New Zealand, and the European Union